quarto-dev/quarto-nvim/README.md

 3. [iron.nvim](https://github.com/Vigemus/iron.nvim) - general purpose code runner and library for within-neovim REPL interaction in splits or floating windows.

-I recommend picking a code runner, setting it up based on its README, and then coming back to this point to learn how Quarto will augment that code runner.
+We recommend picking a code runner, setting it up based on its respective README and then coming back to this point to learn how Quarto will augment that code runner.

 This plugin enables easily sending code cells to your code runner.
-There are two different ways to do this: commands, covered below; and lua functions, covered right here. *By default these functions will only run cells that are the same language as the current cell.*
+There are two different ways to do this: commands, covered below; and lua functions, covered right here.
+_By default these functions will only run cells that are the same language as the current cell._

 Quarto exposes code running functions through to runner module: `require('quarto.runner')`.
+Those
-Those functions are:
+functions are:

 - `run_cell()` - runs the current cell
 - `run_above(multi_lang)` - runs all the cells above the current one, **and** the current one, in order
 - `run_below(multi_lang)` - runs all the cells below the current one, **and** the current one, in order